scorpido74/azure-docs.nl-nl/articles/storage/blobs/data-lake-storage-migrate-on-premises-HDFS-cluster.md

     -ls -R  wasb://<container_name>@<blob_service_endpoint>/
     ```

-   * Vervang de tijdelijke aanduiding `<blob_service_endpoint>` door de naam van het eind punt van de BLOB-service.
+   * Replace the `<blob_service_endpoint>` placeholder with the name of your blob service endpoint.

-   * Vervang de tijdelijke aanduiding `<account_key>` door de toegangs sleutel van uw account.
+   * Replace the `<account_key>` placeholder with the access key of your account.

-   * Vervang de tijdelijke aanduiding `<container-name>` door de naam van de container.
+   * Replace the `<container-name>` placeholder with the name of your container.

-7. Kopieer gegevens van de Hadoop HDFS naar Data Box Blob-opslag naar de container die u eerder hebt gemaakt.
-Als de map waarnaar u kopieert, niet wordt gevonden, wordt deze automatisch gemaakt met de opdracht.
+7. Copy data from the Hadoop HDFS to Data Box Blob storage, into the container that you created earlier.
+If the directory that you are copying into is not found, the command automatically creates it.

     ```
     hadoop distcp \